 It's kind of a special meal so we usually serve it for Christmas, Easter, or New Year’s dinner.
 Or just because it's been too long and we are totally craving it.

-The dish is traditionally made with veal but this year I used veal and beef for the recipe and I’ve heard of some people even using pork or lamb.
+This dish is traditionally made with veal but this year I used veal and beef.
+And I’ve heard of some people even using pork or lamb.

 What is Osso Buco?

 Osso buco is an Italian dish and means "hole in the bone," referring to the marrow hole in the center of the veal shank bone.
-The cut of meat that is traditionally used for the dish comes from the top of the shin, which is cross-cut into about one-inch thick slices.
+The meat is cross-cut from the top of the shin in one-inch thick slices.

-It's a classic Milanese dish usually made with veal shanks cooked in a rich broth that includes tomato and wine.
+This recipe is a classic Milanese dish made with veal shanks braised in a rich broth with tomatoes and wine.
 YUM!
-It’s usually finished with lemon zest and parsley and served over creamy risotto.
+It is then finished with a mixture of lemon zest and parsley and served over creamy risotto.

 But we like to switch it up a bit and serve ours with cheesy Parmesan Polenta - it is delectable!